dancegit/ghost/README.md

 > Example: https://now-examples-ghost.now.sh/

-You can tweak the `config.json` file and `content` directory to your liking, and then re-deploy by running `now` again.
+You can tweak the `config.*` JSON files and `content` directory to your liking, and then re-deploy by running `now` again.

 ### A note on Ghost database engines with Now